-The District's investment in United States Treasury Bills is authorized under a forward delivery agreement with the QZAB paying agent.
-The investment must have a maturity date on or before

-December 21, 2021.
-The District's investment in the United States Treasury Bills is rated AA+ by Standard & Poor's and Aaa by Moody's Investors Service.
+The District's investment in the FAMC discount note is authorized under a forward delivery agreement with the QZAB paying agent.
+The investment must have a maturity date on or before December 21, 2021.
+The District's investment in the FAMC discount note was rated A-1+ by Standard & Poor's and P-1 by Moody's Investors Service.